 Sessions can be seen as an indication of retention and engagement which makes these charts very powerful to understand the different segments of engaged players.

-This chart shows the unique players on each day split by the number of sessions they have played.
+Players By Sessions Played shows the unique players on each day split by the number of sessions they have played.
 The number of sessions is banded into groups and represents a range of sessions.

 All Player Retention Matrix